-Here are some guidelines for how to use a jointer:
+Here are some guidelines for how to use a jointer

 Understanding the machine that you are working with is critical.
 Most jointers provide some convenient features that help make the jointing process more predictable.
 Be sure that you know how to properly adjust the fence, set depth of cut, change blades, tension the drive belt, etc. The more familiar you are with the jointer, the more capable you will be of using it properly.
 You can learn tips and tricks to using a jointer here.